mvolkmann/blog/src/swift/widgets.md

 As of iOS 16 there are three kinds of widgets: home screen widgets, lock screen widgets, and live activity widgets.

-## Managing Widgets
+## Managing Home Screen Widgets

-To add a widget:
+To add a home screen widget:

-- install the app
+- Install the app.
-- long press any home screen
+- Long press any home screen.
-- tap the "+" in the upper-left
+- Tap the "+" in the upper-left.
-- scroll down to find the app name and tap it
+- Scroll down to find the app name and tap it.
-- scroll horizontally until the desired size preview is displayed
+- Scroll horizontally until the desired size preview is displayed.
-- tap the "Add Widget" button
+- Tap the "Add Widget" button.

 To rearrange widgets:

-- long press any home screen
+- Long press any home screen.
-- drag widgets to their desired location
+- Drag widgets to their desired location.
-- press the "Done" button in the upper-right
+- Press the "Done" button in the upper-right.

 To remove a widget:

-- long press the widget
+- Long press the widget.
-- select "Remove Widget"
+- Select "Remove Widget".

 To configure a widget:

-- long press the widget
+- Long press the widget.
-- select "Edit Widget" (only appears for widgets that support editing)
+- Select "Edit Widget" (only appears for widgets that support editing).
-- make choices from the presented options
+- Make choices from the presented options.
-- tap outside the widget to save the changes and close it
+- Tap outside the widget to save the changes and close it.

+## Managing Lock Screen Widgets

+Lock screen widgets are only supported in iOS 16 and above.

+Lock screens display a selected wallpaper.
+It seems that wallpapers created before iOS 16 do not support lock screen widgets.
+Apparently lock screen widgets can only be added to wallpapers created in iOS 16.

+To select a lock screen wallpaper to customize:

+- Long press on the current lock screen.
+- Authenticate with Face ID if requested.
+- Scroll horizontally to select the wallpaper to customize.
+- Tap the "Customize" button below a wallpaper or tap the "+" button on the "ADD NEW" wallpaper to create a new one.
+  If the "Customize" button below a pre-iOS 16 wallpaper is tapped, the only option is "ADD NEW".

+An alternative way to select a wallpaper to customize is to:

+- Open the Settings app.
+- Select "Wallpaper".
+- Tap the "Customize" button below an existing wallpaper or tap "Add New Wallpaper".
+- Tap "Add New".

+To customize the widgets on a wallpaper:

+- Tap the outlined area below the time to display a sheet of widgets that can be added.
+- Select any number widgets to add, but only as many as will fit in the area.
+- Close the sheet by tapping the "X" button or tapping outside the sheet.

+To delete a lock screen widget from the wallpaper being customized, tap it and then tap the "-" button that appears.

 ## Setup Steps